-This item is available only if the router is equipped with a WiFi module.

-Configuration of two separated WLANs (Multiple SSIDs) is supported.

-Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
-The multichannel mode is supported as well, so the AP and the STA can operate on different channels.

-RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
-The router can be RADIUS client only (not the server) - typically as a WiFi AP (Access Point) negotiating with the RADIUS server.
+- This item is available only if the - This item is available only if the router is equipped with a WiFi module. - Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
+The multichannel mode is supported as well, so the AP and the STA can operate on different channels. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
+The router can be RADIUS client only (not the server) typically as a WiFi AP (Access Point) negotiating with the RADIUS server.